yohajoh/yohajoh/README.md

 <h1 align="center">Hi 👋, I'm yohannes belete</h1>
 <h3 align="center">A passionate backend web developer from Ethiopia</h3>
-- I am a Computer Science and Enginnering student at ASTU, driven by a curiosity for technology and a love for learning.
+I am a Computer Science and Enginnering student at ASTU, driven by a curiosity for technology and a love for learning.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

  <h2>🌱 Currently Exploring</h2>
  <h3>🚀** Learning Backend Web Development.</h3>
-  - Working with the Django framework for server-side applications.
+  - Working with the Django framework for server-side applications.<br/>
-  - Styling with CSS to create visually appealing user interfaces.
+  - Styling with CSS to create visually appealing user interfaces.<br/>
   - Using MySQL and MongoDB databases for efficient data management.**

  💬 Ask me about **I'm currently pursuing my Bachelor's in Computer Science and Engineering at ASTU.**